Non-Markovian quantum trajectory unravellings of entanglement

 We explore the non-Markovian regime by modeling the bath correlation function as an Ornstein-Uhlenbeck process such that $\alpha(t,s)=\frac{\gamma}{2}e^{-\gamma|t-s|}$.
 This continuous random process drifts toward a stationary long-term mean and is useful for viewing various memory effects via the parameter $\gamma$, which describes the rate at which noise that is progressing in time $t$ becomes less and less correlated to its value at a particular past time $s$.
 As $\gamma$ grows very large and the correlation time $\tau_c=\frac{1}{\gamma}$ becomes very short, we will view the transition from non-Markovian to Markovian regimes and find that certain features are lost under the Markov approximation \cite{QuantTraj1,QuantTraj2,Gisin-Percival93,Note}.

-We investigate two types of qubit decoherence: dissipation of the quantum state and pure phase relaxation, both great challenges to maintaining robust entanglement.
+We investigate two mechanisms of qubit decoherence: dissipation and pure phase relaxation of the quantum state, both being great challenges to maintaining robust entanglement.
 In both cases, we have derived the exact time-local O-operators, allowing us to efficiently solve the nonlinear QSD equation \cite{Diosi}, which robustly preserves the norm of the qubit state vector throughout every trajectory, a facet not exhibited by the linear equation \cite{Strunz99}.
 The dynamics of the normalized quantum state of the qubits, $\tilde{\psi}_t=\frac{\psi_t}{||\psi_t||}$, is presented as \cite{Diosi}: